 So if your heart also aches because of an issue with your child, I want to remind you (and myself): we’re not alone.

 My Mother’s Day message this year is simple: Take care of yourself.

 Make a mindful choice to do the following:

 *Devote time and energy to other relationships in your life.
 When you’re in a crisis with one child you can understandably suffer from tunnel vision.
-Consciously decide to continue to focus on your other children, spouse, and friends (who are supportive).
-This is important for your own health and ability to gain perspective AND for maintaining those important connections with people who love you and in the case of your other children, need your continued connection.
+Consciously decide to continue to focus on your other children, spouse, and friends (the supportive ones).
+This expansion will breath life into you by widening your perspective AND for maintaining those important connections with people who love you and in the case of your other children, need your continued connection.

 It’s easy to forget these basics and fall into destructive patterns when we’re filled with worry.

 When you make self-care a central part of your life, you’ll find that the kindness you show yourself infuses your own life, and the life of your family with positivity.
 It provides a model for your child and makes the path to reach your goals and those of your family so much smoother.

 (source: 8 Self-Care Tips for Parents Who Have No Time for Self Care

 You’re important to me and I’ve missed the opportunity to connect.

 We’re all in this together and I appreciate the community you provide for me along the journey of motherhood (and boy it’s tough at times!)